Tools & Alternatives

 Excel Timesheet Alternative for Small Teams and Consultants

-If you are looking for an Excel timesheet alternative, the goal is not to make your process more complicated.
-It is to make time tracking easier, more accurate, and less dependent on manual work.
+If you are looking for an Excel timesheet alternative, the goal is not to make your workflow more complicated.
+It is to make it simpler, cleaner, and more reliable.

 - It feels flexible